Noteworthy Reads on Finding Focus and Creativity

 “Was recommended this book by a friend.
 It’s a very engaging read, and was helpful in thinking through prioritization at work (and at home).
 Things come at us fast at work, so how to you know what to juggle, and what to focus on most.
 This book was helpful and I enjoyed the linkages to the stress of real battle to the workplace.” – Jesse Rowell, Managing Director, Global Mobility & Market Development

-Please feel free to share this list with your colleagues and friends, and bookmark this link for more to come each quarter.
+Please feel free to share this list with your colleagues and friends.
 Happy reading!